janeskywalker/barapp/README.md

 ### Heroku Link: https://b-a-rapp.herokuapp.com

-## Bartender point of sale application with manager page to make changes to bar inventory.
+## Bartender point of sale application with manager back page to make changes to bar inventory.

 Technologies Used: Django, PostgreSQL